+Is that why we are bombarded 24/7 with images of “him-tall-dominant and her-short-submissive” couples everywhere you look?
 Is that why Queer couples — particularly gay male couples — are noticeably absent from television programming and corporate advertising?
 According to the corporate networks I monitor, there are no gay people en el mundo/in the world.
 They’re all (back) in the closet, many with females.
 Pretending to be straight with their gay shame.
 Or Queers don’t exist at all.
-On one of the networks, Queers only exist in the month of June for corporate pride month.
-After June, Queers return to the closet out of sight and are not talked about or seen for another 11 months.
+On one of the networks, Queers only exist in the month of June for the token corporate pride month.
+After June, Queers return to the closet out of sight and with few exceptions are not talked about or seen for another 11 months.
 On corporate network cameras, only “him and her” are seen in public 24/7, 365 which gives the strong impression that (homophobic, bigoted and prejudiced) decision-makers somewhere think that heterosexuality is somehow threatened or losing its appeal.

 Hola a todos.
 As I roll my eyes, I feel the need to ask that question in the title because no matter where I or mi amigo/my friend look, all we see on television — regardless of network — and images on websites are that of him-tall-dominant and her-short-submissive.
 Breeder sexuality.
 The guy is always a head taller than the chick.
 That’s the #1 requirement these days.
 It’s part of the Male Patriarchy mentality.
 Breeder/straight couples.
 Clearly feminism is a thing of the past based on corporate advertising today.
 And gay couples are a thing of the past as well, not that we were ever an item to begin with!
 According to corporate advertising and all images we see these days, there’s only one type of couple in the world and that is him-tall-dominant and her-short-submissive.
 Period.
 Which makes me ask: Do (homophobic?) heteronormative marketing/advertising firms honestly believe that heterosexuality is somehow threatened or losing its appeal?
 Is that why they take this approach of bombarding the public with breeder sexuality (“him and her”) 24/7, 365?
 Because that’s all we see.
 Queers couples are not part of the world in corporate US marketing/advertising.